brbenji/focus/README.md

 >
 > I just wanted to be clear and obvious about the difference between the on-time and submitted version of **%focus** versus the latest version live and distributed. beyond today, jan 11th, I won't reflect any new changes in the live or distributed version, until after the hackathon finale.
 >
+> _special thanks to ~palfun-foslup and ~niblyx-malnus, both for generously answering my questions and for making rudder and sailbox, respectively._
+>
 > thank you for your time!

 ### screenshots